stefanprodan/openfaas-flux/openfaas-operator.md

 in a declarative manner.
 The OpenFaaS Operator implements a control loop that tries to match the desired state of your OpenFaaS functions defined as a collection of custom resources with the actual state of your cluster.

-The OpenFaaS Operator is a drop-in replacement of the faas-netes controller.
-Some of the advantages of switching to the Operator are:

-* declarative API (Operator) vs imperative API (faas-netes)
-* use kubectl and/or faas-cli for functions CRUD operations (Operator) vs faas-cli only (faas-netes)
-* on deletion, functions are garbage collected by the Kubernetes API (Operator) vs explicit deletion of a function deployment and ClusterIP service (faas-netes)
-* query the function status via the Kubernetes API (Operator) vs query the status using faas-netes HTTP API
-* due to the reconciliation loop the Operator can handle transient Kubernetes API outages while faas-netes has no retry mechanism

 ![openfaas-operator](docs/screens/openfaas-operator.png)

 ### Setup a Kubernetes cluster